ubinnee/spiral/README.md

 ### 👁️ Perception (The Eye)
 * **Hardware:** USB Webcam
 * **Software:** Python + OpenCV
-* **Logic:** Identifies the placement of an artifact, transitioning the system from "Idle" to "Active Ritual" mode.
+* **Logic:** Computer vision identifies the placement of an artifact, transitioning the system from "Idle" to "Active Ritual" mode.

+### 💧 Bio-Interface (The Connection)
+* **Hardware:** Playtronica TouchMe (MIDI Interface) + Conductive Saline Pool
+* **Logic:** A shallow water basin acts as a capacitive bridge.
+Participant interaction with the water modulates MIDI velocity, which Python maps to the frequency of the robotic 'heartbeat.'

 ### 🧠 Logic (The Brain)
 * **Generative AI:** Google Gemini API (Visual-to-Text)